MatthewWid/Whirl/doc/documentation/classes.md

 </span>

 <span class="tI tI-1">
-	Once the game has finished setting up, this emits the `didSetup` event on the Game object.
+	Once setup has completed, the `didSetup` event is emitted on the Game object.
 </span>

 <span class="tI tI-1">